Maribel loves creating arts and crafts. She usually customizes the gifts she gives for events or special occasions.

-- Foam Paper vs. Foam Sheets: You will find the A4 size of foam paper in different levels of thickness—it ranges from 2mm to 5mm.
-If you are going to make only few flowers, then it would be fine to buy foam papers, but if you want to make a bigger project, it's more cost-efficient to buy foam sheets.
+- Foam Paper vs. Foam Sheets: You will find the A4 size of foam paper in different levels of thickness—it ranges from 2 mm to 5 mm.
+If you are going to make only a few flowers, then it would be fine to buy foam papers, but if you want to make a bigger project, it's more cost-efficient to buy foam sheets.
 A sheet is 12" x 18".
 It is a hassle to ship this if you're buying fewer than ten sheets, so if that's the case, you may want to buy your sheets in a physical store rather than online.

-- Color: I prefer the light shades, if not the white one.
-Cream, light pink and lavender are my top picks.
+- Color: I prefer the light shades, if not the white ones.
+Cream, light pink, and lavender are my top picks.
 Why?
 They offer more flexibility in the painting stage and give a more beautiful result.
 I simply love the contrast.
-If you don't like to paint and add coloring, go for dark red, purple and other bold and dark colors.
+If you don't like to paint and add coloring, go for dark red, purple, and other bold and dark colors.

 Other Materials You'll Need

 Other than foam, the main things you need are:

 - Clothes iron

 - Oil paint or poster paint (poster paint may fade, though)

 - Pattern (you can make your own pattern)

 - Pencil (0.5 mm or 0.3 mm) or friction pen

 - Glue gun

 Step 1: Make (or Print) Paper Templates